11uis/dctowerliftsapp/README.md

 ###### TESTS
 I tested the methods using the jUnit test in the AppTest.java class that the IDEA created when i first created the project.

+###### ACKNOWLEDGMENTS
+I want to thank my College colleagues, for the fun I have with them while programming, and to my family and friends, for supporting me though they do not always understand what exactly I am doing.

 Thanks for passing by, and lots of fun in this software-engineering adventure.
 11uis ;)